ReverseAndBot/Snapchat-Bot/README.md

       We will also extend the server capacities to offer further slots of the famous Snapchat for iOS account creation service (established in July 2024) very soon.

-    - ***Coming soon!*** We're going to publish a classic email newsletter sign-up link soon at this GitHub repository.
-It's the best way to stay in touch with future customers, to send out Snapchat API bot subscription links, to send out waiting list entry links etc.
+    - Done. ~~***Coming soon!*** We're going to publish a classic email newsletter sign-up link soon at this GitHub repository.
+It's the best way to stay in touch with future customers, to send out Snapchat API bot subscription links, to send out waiting list entry links etc.~~

       So please visit this GitHub page daily now to receive the newsletter link.
 (All incoming entries will be manually reviewed.)